 Photo courtsey of Martha Kerch

-Tamarack Trail runs the lenght of Tamarack Park from the field on Jones Lane just off Route 206, behind Johnson Lake to Roseville Road accross from C. O. Johnson Park.
+Tamarack Trail runs the length of Tamarack Park from the field on Jones Lane just off Route 206, behind Johnson Lake to Roseville Road across from C. O. Johnson Park.
 The trail is marked with Township Trail markers.
 There are currently 12 geocahes placed along this trail.
 Check geocaching websites for directions to the cahes and log in your finds.